yc-w-cn/jsdoc-generator/README.md

 - `jsdoc-generator.generateDescriptionForReturns`:
   When using AI generation, generate descriptions for method return values too.
   When enabled, makes JSDoc generation slower and use more API calls.
+- `jsdoc-generator.proxy`:
+  When using AI generation, utilize a proxy to request models.
+  Enabling this option may affect the speed due to the additional network layer.

 ---